Gregorio Pietro Agagianian: Education and priesthood

 Agagianian received primary education at the Karapetian School in Akhaltsikhe.
 He later attended the Russian Orthodox Tiflis Seminary and then the Pontifical Urban University in Rome in 1906.
 His outstanding performance in the latter was noted by Pope Pius X, who told the young Agagianian: "You will be a priest, a bishop, and a patriarch."
 He was ordained priest in Rome on 23 December 1917.
-Despite the upheaval bought by the Russian Revolution, he thereafter served as a parish priest in Tiflis (Tbilisi) and then as pastor of the city's Armenian Catholic community from 1919.
+Despite the upheaval brought by the Russian Revolution, he thereafter served as a parish priest in Tiflis (Tbilisi) and then as pastor of the city's Armenian Catholic community from 1919.
 He left for Rome in 1921, after the Democratic Republic of Georgia was invaded by the Red Army.
 He later said he was not confined by the Bolsheviks as "they had many other things to do."

 In late 1921, Agagianian became a faculty member and assistant rector of the Pontifical Armenian College in Rome.
 He later served as rector of the college from 1932 to 1937.
 He was also a faculty member of the Pontifical Urban University from 1922 to 1932.

 Agagianian was appointed titular bishop of Comana di Armenia on 11 July 1935, and was ordained bishop on 21 July 1935, at the San Nicola da Tolentino Church in Rome.
 His episcopal motto was Iustitia et Pax ("Justice and Peace").